West Alabama Tigers football: History

 The 2013 team finished with an 8–3 (5–1)overall record.
 The Tigers claimed back to back GSC titles for the first time in history with a 5–1 GSC record.
 In that year they beat 4 rank team, including Delta state and #1 rank team Valdosta in consecutive weeks.
 Coach Hall resigned to become the coach of West Georgia.

 Brett Gilliland then took his place as head coach of the Tigers.
 In his first year, he would go 5–6 and have five all GSC players.

+In June 2024, Gilliland was named interim athletic director at West Alabama after the retirement of Kent Partridge, while remaining on the sidelines as the Tigers' head coach.
+West Alabama eventually removed the interim tag from Gilliland, after which he resigned as head football coach.

+On February 3, 2025, former Alabama and Georgia strength and conditioning coach Scott Cochran was named head coach of the Tigers.

+Postseason appearances

+NCAA Division II

+West Alabama have made seven appearances in the NCAA Division II playoffs, with a combined record of 4–7.